expressjs/express/docs/guide.md

     res.sendfile('path/to/my.file');

-**NOTE**: this is _not_ a replacement for Connect's _staticProvider_ middleware, nor does it perform any security checks, use with caution when using in a dynamic manor.
+**NOTE**: this is _not_ a replacement for Connect's _staticProvider_ middleware, nor does it perform any security checks, use with caution when using in a dynamic manner.

 ### res.download(file[, filename])